Skip navigation bar

 BICYCLE HELMETS SAVE MEDICAL COSTS FOR CHILDREN

 Annually, 196 children younger than age 15 die from bicycle-related injuries.
 Approximately 8,900 additional children were hospitalized for bicycle-related injuries, and another 344,000 were treated and released in emergency departments.
 Bicycle helmets prevent 52 to 60 percent of bike-related head injury deaths (for all ages), as well as an estimated 68 to 85 percent of nonfatal head and scalp injuries, and 65 percent of upper and middle face injuries, even when misuse is considered.
 Thus, bicycle helmets significantly reduce the total medical costs for bike-related head injuries.
+(Note: BHSI usually quotes a later study showing that "helmets provide a 63 to 88% reduction in the risk of head, brain and severe brain injury for all ages of bicyclists.")

 A. Costs Saved